Troy, Alabama: After the war

 In 1887, a group of local educators and prominent citizens of Troy joined to acquire a state normal school (teacher training school) for Troy.
 Thanks mostly to the efforts of Ariosto A. Wiley, a powerful state senator who was born in Troy, the city won the education prize over Lowndesboro, Alabama, which had also wanted a normal school.
 The school, which was to be known as Troy Normal School, was eventually constructed and completed in 1887 in downtown Troy on a four-acre campus.

 This school, which went on to become Troy University, had a stormy early history and was lucky to have survived in its cramped downtown location.
 Its survival was assured when the third president of the college, Edward Madison Shackelford, led the movement from downtown to its present site starting in 1924.
 In 1929, the name was changed to Troy State Teacher's College.
 The name was again changed in 1957 to Troy State College to reflect the expanded educational offerings of the school.
 The school was still segregated at that time.
 The college underwent yet another name change in 1967, being called Troy State University until reaching its current name, Troy University, in 2005.

-During the late 1800s into the early 1900s, Troy experienced steady growth thanks to the railroads, multiple factories, and the college.
+Regarding the town's courthouse, a pre-Civil War structure was torn down in 1880 and a brick courthouse was erected.
+A hotel and taverns along with small mercantile stores were soon created, quickly making the town the social center of the county.
+Unfortunately, the town of Troy burned down in 1901 in a devastating fire.
+The courthouse, originally in the center of the town square, was demolished because of fire damage and relocated one block away.